hdr-bgnn/Minnow_Segmented_Traits/README.md

 *Files*
 - [Previous_Measurements](https://github.com/hdr-bgnn/Minnow_Segmented_Traits/blob/streamline/Files/Previoius_Measurements.xlsx): a file of measurements of minnow traits by  found in the supplemental information
-- [Workflow](https://github.com/hdr-bgnn/Minnow_Segmented_Traits/blob/streamline/Files/workflow%20use%20case.png): a schematic of the automated workflow for this project

-*Library*
-- a folder to hold the R package dependencies

 *Results*
 - a folder for the outputs from the workflow